usnistgov/blossom-case-study/docs/README.md

 ### assessments/

-This directory contains security control test script that are executed as a part of the assessment action in the workflow.
+This directory contains test script(s) for security control objectives that are automatable.
+In this project, they are executed as a part of [the assessment action, `oscal-assess`](.github/actions/oscal-assess) in the workflow.

 ### cypress/